Antonio Begarelli: Life

-He was born at Modena, and is said to have been instructed by Giovanni dell'Abbate, the father of the painter Niccolò.
+He was born at Modena.
+Antonio is said to have been instructed by Giovanni dell'Abbate, the father of the painter Niccolò.
+His first known work was the Madonna di Piazza, today in the Civic Museum in Modena.
+His first works soon earned him numerous commissions from churches and communities in Modena.

 Begarelli worked chiefly in Modena, where many churches are decorated with his sculptures in terra-cotta; and in his later years also at Parma.
 These are free standing figures, nearly life-size, grouped together above altars in the chapels and apparently intended to replace pictures.
 This peculiar adaptation of sculpture was first used in Modena by Guido Mazzoni, called II Modanino, a highly gifted realist artist.
+Whilst Mazzoni's terra-cotta figures are painted in variegated colours, Begarelli painted them entirely in white, sometimes outlining the edges of clothes and decorative details in gold.